lavrahq/response/README.md

 donate to allow us to continue development.

-If at any point you feel that you have questions about contributing or about how to contribute, please reach out to us via an Issue or [our Discord server](https://discord.gg/w9mGSD).
-There are no bad questions here, but please do your due diligence in ensuring that your question hasn't been answered elsewhere!
+If at any point you feel that you have questions about contributing or about how to contribute, please reach out to us via an Issue or [on Discord](https://discord.gg/w9mGSD).
+There are no bad questions here, but please do your due diligence in ensuring that your question hasn't already been answered.

 Response is primary developed by the Lavra Core team, the team behind the open source projects created at Lavra.
 All contributors are expected to read, understand, and adhere to the Contributor guidelines